Parmesan Roasted Potatoes

 - 4 medium-sized Vidalia onions, peeled and quartered

-- 3 cups (about 4 ounces) of finely grated Parmesan cheese
+- 3 cups (about 4 oz.) of finely grated Parmesan cheese

 - Rub a big metal pan (11″x17″ is ideal) with 1 teaspoon of the olive oil.

-- In a large bowl combine the potato halves, onion quarters, the remaining 2 tablespoons of olive oil, the salt, and the thyme.
+- In a large bowl combine the potato halves, onion quarters, the remaining 2 tablespoons of olive oil, salt, and thyme.